AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 1. Open the preferences for your router.
 Usually, you can access it from your browser via a URL, such as <http://192.168.0.1/> or <http://192.168.1.1/>.
 You may be prompted to enter a password.
 If you don’t remember it, you can often reset the password by pressing a button on the router itself, but be aware that if this procedure is chosen, you will probably lose the entire router configuration.
 If your router requires an app to set it up, please install the app on your phone or PC and use it to access the router’s settings.

 1. Find the DHCP/DNS settings.
-Look for the DNS letters next to a field which allows two or three sets of numbers, each broken into four groups of one to three digits.
+Look for the DNS letters next to a field that allows two or three sets of numbers, each divided into four groups of one to three digits.

 1. Enter your AdGuard Home server addresses there.

 1. On some router types, a custom DNS server cannot be set up.
 In that case, setting up AdGuard Home as a DHCP server may help.
-Otherwise, you should check the router manual on how to customize DNS servers on your specific router model.
+Otherwise, you should consult your router manual to learn how to customize DNS servers on your specific router model.

 ### Windows

-1. Open *Control Panel* through Start menu or Windows search.
+1. Open *Control Panel* from the Start menu or Windows search.

-1. Go to *Network and Internet* category and then to *Network and Sharing Center.*
+1. Go to *Network and Internet* and then to *Network and Sharing Center.*

-1. On the left side of the screen find the *Change adapter settings* button and click it.
+1. On the left side of the screen, find the *Change adapter settings* button and click it.

 1. Select your active connection, right-click it and choose *Properties.*

-1. Find *Internet Protocol Version 4 (TCP/IPv4)* (or, for IPv6, *Internet Protocol Version 6 (TCP/IPv6)*) in the list, select it and then click Properties again.
+1. Find *Internet Protocol Version 4 (TCP/IPv4)* (or, for IPv6, *Internet Protocol Version 6 (TCP/IPv6)*) in the list, select it, and then click Properties again.

 1. Choose *Use the following DNS server addresses* and enter your AdGuard Home server addresses.